meteor/meteor/source/api/accounts.md

 You can also pick which type of login to do by passing an option to [`Meteor.loginWith<ExternalService>`](#meteor_loginwithexternalservice)

 Usually, the popup-based flow is preferable because the user will not have to reload your whole app at the end of the login flow.
 However, the popup-based flow requires browser features such as `window.close` and `window.opener` that are not available in all mobile environments.
-In particular, we recommend using `Meteor.loginWith<ExternalService>({ loginStyle: "redirect" })` in the following environments:
+In particular, we recommend using `Meteor.loginWith<ExternalService>({ loginStyle: 'redirect' })` in the following environments:

 * Inside UIWebViews (when your app is loaded inside a mobile app)
 * In Safari on iOS8 (`window.close` is not supported due to a bug)